 Ultimately, car purchasing decisions and questions of what is better out of two (or more) cars is very subjective.
 Different people value different things in their cars.
 In this article we simply seek to set out what we think are the relative advantages and disadvantages of the Infiniti G35 versus the Nissan 350Z, to help you buy the right car.

-We are looking at four key areas to help inform this:
+We are looking at four key areas in this matchup of G35 vs 350Z:

 - Styling – Which car looks better?